traefik/traefik/docs/content/migration/v1-to-v2.md

 To apply a redirection:

-- on entry point, the [HTTP redirection](../routing/entrypoints.md#redirection) has to be configured.
+- on an entry point, the [HTTP redirection](../routing/entrypoints.md#redirection) has to be configured.
-- on router, one of the redirect middlewares, [RedirectRegex](../middlewares/redirectregex.md) or [RedirectScheme](../middlewares/redirectscheme.md), has to be configured and added to the router middlewares list.
+- on a router, one of the redirect middlewares, [RedirectRegex](../middlewares/redirectregex.md) or [RedirectScheme](../middlewares/redirectscheme.md), has to be configured and added to the router middlewares list.

 !!! example "Global HTTP to HTTPS redirection"